mchangrh/sb-slash/README.md

 ```
 more details [here](./docs/commands.md)

-- Other commands were not added since a local ID is required, this is for quickly retreiving general stats and checking segments.
 - Mass stat related commands were not included
 - Anonymous lookup was not included
-- All commands can have their response be ephemeral by setting the hide parameter to true
+- Most commands can have their response be ephemeral by setting the hide parameter to true

 ## Cloudflare Environment Variables (Handling Interactions)
 `CLIENT_ID` - Client ID from bot portal